 As a result of this guarantee, the customer may claim improvement, but the conditions of the guarantee do not normally provide for a reduction in the purchase price or return of the vehicle.

-The statutory warranty obligation can be modified or even excluded entirely by the seller in the purchase contract.
-There is often an attempt to exclude the above-mentioned right of reduction (that allows you to demand a reduction in the selling price in case of a defect) and the right of cancellation (cancellation of the purchase contract).
+The statutory warranty obligation can be modified or even excluded entirely by the seller in the purchase agreement.
+There is often an attempt to exclude the above-mentioned right of reduction (that allows you to demand a reduction in the selling price in case of a defect) and the right of cancellation (cancellation of the purchase agreement).
 You should not accept the complete exclusion of the statutory warranty obligation as a buyer.
 If the seller is inflexible in this regard, you must rethink the purchase.

 Improvement in purchase law means the removal of the defect by car seller themselves or at their own cost.
 The law does not provide for any claim to improvement for the car buyer.